g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 ### Europe.

 It's very European - the writers steal stereotypes and words from all over the place, but smear them.
-Revachol is Berlin 1946, East Berlin 1975, Haiti, New Orleans.
+Revachol is Berlin 1946, East Berlin 1975, Haiti, New Orleans 2005.
 No one is married.
 It used to be the center of the world.
 Maybe Paris - the seething banlieue spirit, wallowing but also completely willing to punch an authority in the face.

 Sunday Friend is a indictment of the EU.